quaXTheDev/spacebot-twitch/README.md

-# THIS IS A SELF HOSTED BOT, MY BROKE ASS ISN'T GONNA HOST THAT SJIT FOR YOU
+# THIS IS A SELF HOSTED BOT, MY BROKE ASS ISN'T GONNA HOST THAT SHIT FOR YOU

 # SPACEBOT-TWITCH
 This bot is a simple Twitch bot that does simple stuff like simple bots

 ### List Of Commands

-- Hello
+- Hello (a fuck ton more usage things)
   - responds with hello
 - !youtube
   - Sends your Youtube link to chat